-ENROLLMENT PROCESS - 2017/2018 SCHOOL YEAR
+ENROLLMENT PROCESS - 2021/2022 SCHOOL YEAR

-Concordia maintains an open admissions policy for all kindergarten to 6th grade students.
+Concordia maintains an open admissions policy for all kindergarten to 6th-grade students.
 Concordia does not discriminate on the basis of race, gender, national or ethnic origin in the administration of any of its policies or any school-administered programs.
-Anyone interested in attending is required to complete an enrollment registration form, provide a copy of the student's Immunization Record (shot record) and a certified copy of the student's birth certificate.
-If the birth certificate is not received within 10 days of the student's first day of attendance, Concordia is mandated by state law ARS §15-828(D) to report to the local law enforcement agency (police and/or child protective services) that the student may be a missing, abducted or exploited child.
+Anyone interested in attending is required to complete an enrollment registration form, provide a copy of the student's Immunization Record (see detailed information below) and a certified copy of the student's birth certificate or other reliable proof of the pupil's identity and age within 30 days.
+On the failure of a person enrolling a pupil to comply with subsection A or B of state law ARS §15-828, Concordia Charter school shall notify that person in writing that, unless the person complies within ten days, the case shall be referred to the local law enforcement agency for investigation.
+If compliance is not obtained within the ten-day period, Concordia Charter School shall refer the case to the local law enforcement agency.